USM-COS425-S22/usm-cos425-s22.github.io/_projects/android-tasklist.md

 To accomplish this, you will (most likely) have some set of the following files in your project:

-* `TaskListActivity.java` - The "main" activity for the app, uses ListView or RecyclerView (better)
+* `TaskListActivity.kt` - The "main" activity for the app, use RecyclerView
-* `TaskListAdapter.java` - the adapter class that handles how a `Task` appears on a list.
-* `TaskDetailActivity.java` - an activity that shows the details of a task
+* `TaskDetailActivity.kt` - an activity that shows the details of a task
-* `NewTaskActivity.java` - an activity that lets you add a new task.
+* `NewTaskActivity.kt` - an activity that lets you add a new task.
-* `Task.java` - the model representing a single task
+* `Task.kt` - the model representing a single task

 ### TaskListActivity, TaskListAdapter, and Task

-A very large portion of your overall code base will go into these three files.
+A very large portion of your overall code base will go into these three classes.
 There are a lot of tutorials out there on how to do this.
 You should read through several to get a feel for all of the different functions you have to override, etc.

 * When the app starts a list of tasks should appear with checkboxes next to them
-	* Use a ListView or RecyclerView (better) to display items from the task list
+	* Use a RecyclerView to display items from the task list
 * Tapping on the checkbox should mark the item as complete or not complete as appropriate
 * Clicking on an item should bring up an edit task screen (below)
-	* You should use `startActivityForResult()` to launch the edit detail activity
+	* You should use `startActivity()` to launch the edit detail activity
-	* Also capture the result with `onActivityResult()`
+	* Also capture the result with `registerForActivityResult()`
 * There should be a `+` floating action button to add a new item to the list
-	* You should use `startActivityForResult()` to launch the edit detail activity
+	* You should use `startActivity()` to launch the edit detail activity
-	* Also capture the result with `onActivityResult()`
+	* Also capture the result with `registerForActivityResult()`

 ### Task

 * Has all the fieds for a task item (name, completed, due date, notes)
-* Should have `compareTo()` so it can be ordered in an `ArrayList`
 * The class should have a factory method `createInitalTaskList()` to create initial hard-coded tasks.
 This should get called in `onCreate()` of `TaskListActivity`

 ### TaskListAdapter